 We are currently seeking an Improvement Coordinator to work with hospitals, physician practices and other care settings participating in one of the nation’s largest healthcare quality improvement programs.
-In this role, you will provide quality coaching to healthcare providers on target areas that could include:
+In this role, you will to support healthcare providers on target areas of improvement that could include:

 - Cardiac Health

 The Improvement Coordinator is responsible for initiating, planning, organizing, and communicating implementation projects in relation to stated improvement objectives and outcomes.
 Will also monitor progress against timelines and milestones.
 Supports activities included but not limited to data analysis, facilitation of recommendations for improvement, action plan development and implementation.

 Potentially have the freedom to work from home, while being part of the region’s most experienced and respected healthcare quality improvement organization.
 Must demonstrate the ability to work independently and be part of cross-functional teams, develop strong consultative relationships, manage multiple priorities, interpret data, and implement quality improvement processes.
 Familiarity with hospital, ambulatory or nursing home quality management and electronic health records highly desirable.